Doctoral studies at a University of Applied Sciences (UAS) in Brandenburg

 For those who are passionate about research and want to establish themselves in academia, a further important qualification step inevitably follows after graduation: a doctorate, the equivalent to the PhD in Germany, is an opportunity to prove one's aptitude for academic work and to work independently on a previously unresolved research question.

 This is generally recognised at universities and doctoral candidates are supported in this qualification step by a variety of structures.
 At Universities of Applied Sciences (UAS), the doctorate is not yet a matter of course: Although Universities of Applied Sciences have benefited structurally from the Bologna reform and UAS-degrees have been equated with university degrees, there is still no nationwide UAS-doctorate law.
-However, in some federal states, including Brandenburg, there is the possibility of a co-operative doctorate.
+In Brandenburg, UAS currently provide the option of a co-operative doctorate.
+In addition, the amendment to the Higher Education Act 2024 has opened up the possibility of doing a doctorate in a state-wide UAS doctoral college in the future.

 Co-operative doctorate